+5.Interspecific competition

-When raised in the laboratory environment mimicking the lowland sites, the reproductive success of the two lowland-biased species was the highest, followed by the widespread species, D. sulfurigaster.
-The two upland species could barely reproduce regardless of the presence of competitors (Figure 4a).
-When raised in the upland environment, all species could reproduce and sustain their populations.
+When raised in the laboratory environment mimicking the warmer, lowland sites, the reproductive success of the two lowland-biased species was the highest, followed by the elevation-generalist species, D. sulfurigaster.
+The two upland species could barely reproduce regardless of the presence of competitors (Figure 4).
+When raised in the cooler, upland environment, all species could reproduce and sustain their populations.
 Lowland species were strongly affected by the density of D. pallidifrons, an upland species.
-While upland species were significantly less affected by lowland species, shown by lower interspecific competition coefficients, (Figure 4a, Table 2).
+While upland species were significantly less affected by lowland species, shown by lower interspecific competition coefficients, (Figure 4, Table 2).
 Competition under upland conditions was predicted to drive lowland species to exclusion (Table 2, SI 3abf).
-In the empirical test of the long-term competition between two representative upland and lowland species, high temperature drove D. pallidifrons to extinction regardless of the starting species composition (monoculture versus mixed species culture).
-In contrast, the monoculture of D. pandora remained abundant in both temperatures when raised alone.
-However, their populations were significantly reduced at the low temperature only when in the presence of D. pallidifrons (Figure 5).
+In the empirical test of the long-term competition between two representative upland and lowland species, high temperature drove the upland-species D. pallidifrons to extinction regardless of the starting species composition (monoculture versus mixed species culture).
+In contrast, the monoculture of the lowland-species D. pandora remained abundant in both temperatures when raised alone.
+Their populations were significantly reduced at the low temperature only when in the presence of D. pallidifrons (Figure 5).

 Discussion

 Counter to expectation, our results suggest that interspecific competition significantly reduces lowland-biased species at high elevations, whereas high temperature, regardless of competition, constrains upland Drosophila species at low elevations.
-Thus, our results do not support the common assumption that cold boundaries to species’ ranges are constrained abiotically and reflect thermal niches, while biotic interactions define warm boundaries.
+Thus, our results do not support the common assumption that cold boundaries to species’ ranges are constrained abiotically and reflect thermal niches, while biotic interactions, such as interspecific competition in our case, define warm boundaries.
 We found that high temperatures experienced on a daily basis at lowland sites were sufficiently high to serve as an environmental filter determining the composition of Drosophila communities.
-In cooler environment at high elevations, lowland species are outcompeted by certain upland species whose distribution is confined to high elevations as a result of their intolerance to heat.
+In cooler environments at high elevations, lowland species were outcompeted by certain upland species whose distribution are confined to high elevations as a result of their intolerance to heat.

-1.Low variation of upper thermal limit
+1.Low variation in upper thermal limits